kdboller/kdboller.github.io/_posts/2017-07-09-scaling-business-operational-insights-with-python.markdown

 </p>

 <p>
-<strong>Hopefully I have made the time savings Python affords in acquiring the data to be pasted into these retention curve worksheets to be rather compelling.</strong> I have found the scaleability of doing analysis such as this in Python, a language I'm continually trying to improve in, to be fairly remarkable.
+<strong>Hopefully I have made the time savings Python affords in acquiring the data to be pasted into these retention curve worksheets to seem rather compelling.</strong> I have found the scaleability of doing analysis such as this in Python, a language I'm continually trying to improve in, to be fairly remarkable.
 </p>

 <p>